usdot-jpo-ode/jpo-geojsonconverter/README.md

 ### Purpose & Usage

+#### Runtime Environmental Variables:

+These variables are required for the image during runtime:

 - The `DOCKER_HOST_IP` environment variable is used to communicate with the bootstrap server that the instance of Kafka is running on.
+- The `GEOMETRY_OUTPUT_MODE` environmental variable is used to enable the Processed Map topology to create Well Known Text formatted messages on the `topic.ProcessedMapWKT` topic.
+Options are `GEOJSON_ONLY` or `WKT`, if the variable is not set it will default to `GEOJSON_ONLY`.
+-
+#### Image Building Environmental Variables:

+These variables are passed into the Docker image as build arguments and allow for pulling the jpo-ode `.jar` files from GitHub Maven Central.

 - The `MAVEN_GITHUB_TOKEN_NAME` environment variable is the name of the generated token from xxx used for pulling the jpo-ode java image.
 - The `MAVEN_GITHUB_TOKEN` environment variable is the value of the generated token from xxx used for pulling the jpo-ode java image.
 - The `MAVEN_GITHUB_ORG` environment variable is the name of the GitHub organization to use for the jpo-ode repository.